InfusionBot/Welcome-Bot/commands.md

 ##### Cmd info

 - Description: Get permissions given to a specific user.
-Not providing any mention will show your permissions
+Not providing any user mention will show your permissions
 - Usage: (@mention / user_id)
 - Aliases: `permissions`
 - Cooldown: 5